Important update 1: Email Support is being transitioned to Webforms. Click here for more information.

 If you get the message "Credit Card Declined," this is an error message directly from your bank, so you must contact them to resolve it.
 Use alternative payment options if the bank cannot resolve your issue.

-Depending on your bank, a series of attempts to charge your card will sometimes result in multiple pre-authorization requests to your account balance.
-The bank will place a hold on all pre-authorized funds for an average of 7-14 days and will then release the funds when the order is not complete.
-We do not have a way to reverse pre-authorizations.
-If you look at an online statement, the pre-authorizations will appear to be actual charges.
-However, no funds will be collected unless we can process the transaction, and the pre-authorizations will disappear from your bank statement.
+Depending on your bank, a series of attempts to charge your card can result in multiple pre-authorization requests against your account balance.
+The bank places a hold on all pre-authorized funds for an average of 7–14 days, then releases the funds when the order is not completed.
+We cannot reverse pre-authorizations.
+On an online statement, pre-authorizations appear as actual charges; however, no funds are collected unless we can process the transaction, and the pre-authorizations disappear from your bank statement.

 Order processing

-Occasionally, an order may be flagged for manual review by our orders team and can take one business day to process.
-To check on the status of your order, you will need to review your order history
+Occasionally, an order is flagged for manual review by our orders team and can take one business day to process.
+To check the status of your order, review your order history.

 Credit card lock

-The 24-hour transaction lock might be applied to the account when the system detects unusual or suspicious activities.
-The lock is necessary, as you could be liable for fraudulent transactions.
+A 24-hour transaction lock may be applied to your account when the system detects unusual or suspicious activity.
+The lock protects you, as you could be liable for fraudulent transactions.
 The following events might trigger the lock:

 • Multiple credit card changes in a short period.